 It is super important that after you mix rice and add the broth, you don’t stir it anymore because this is the main difference between paella and risotto.
 While risotto should constantly be stirred to get that creaminess, la paella you don’t touch, so it gets a crispy bottom.
 If you are afraid the bottom will stick to the pen, you can shake the pan now and then but stop it towards the end of cooking.
 You want your paella to have a crispy layer on the bottom and to be soft inside.

 That’s it!
-I hope you will make a delicious paella and have fun with your friends and family while preparing it because that’s all about.
+I hope you will make a delicious paella and have fun with your friends and family while preparing it because that’s what is all about.

 Let me know how was it and if you liked the recipe.
-If you are already making la paella, share with us your version and tips!
+If you are already making la paella, share with us your recipe and tips!

 About the cooking class